The Future of Aylmer Library: Relocation Proposal

 How You Can Participate

-You can take part in a public survey on Elgin County’s engagement website, Engage Elgin.
-There will also be a public meeting at the EECC and suggestion boxes placed in public spaces around the community.
-These are your chances to share what you think.
+In may 2025, the County hosted a public survey on their engagement website, Engage Elgin, as well as a public meeting at the EECC.
+Suggestion boxes were placed in public spaces around the community.

 What Will Be Done With the Feedback